Grass is grass, right? It’s all thin and green, so why not choose the cheapest bag you can find?

 The truth is, all grass is not the same.
 Just as different varieties of tomatoes and trees have drastically different characteristics, lawn grasses also have different traits and preferences.
 Even within the same type of grass are variations that can make the difference between a lawn that dies from fungal disease or cold temperature vs. one that thrives in the same environment.

 Most seed shoppers lean toward bargain varieties because they don’t realize there’s a major performance difference.
 Bargain varieties are often the poorest performers in university turf grass studies and are more prone to bugs, diseases, weather stresses, and have shorter life spans.

 It’s important to view your lawn as a long-term investment when choosing the right seed, versus feeling you are getting a deal.
 Homeowners can buy many of the same superior varieties used by golf courses, public parks, and athletic fields and achieve the same or similar performance.

 Whether you’re filling in a spot on an existing lawn, or seeding a new lawn—it’s important to choose wisely.

-Many consumer grass seed options are simply described as Sun and Shade Mix, Fast Grow Mix, Dense Shade Mix, or High-Traffic Mix.
-There are even those that highlight a specific blend for a State or region such as Northern or Southern.
+Many consumer grass seed options are simply described as mixes or blends.
+There are even those that highlight a specific state or region where the product performs best.
 The challenge is figuring out how these grass seed product names, translate to a grass type that will grow well in your region.